Automation is no longer enough. From predictive AI to skill platforms, discover 5 tech trends that put humans at the heart of HR strategy.

 AI-powered Learning Experience Platforms (LXP) do more than just suggest content.
 They create dynamic career paths.

-Some companies take the concept further with virtual coaches who help employees define their career goals and offer them tailored resources in real time, enhancing their autonomy and engagement.
+Some companies take the concept further with virtual coaches who help employees set their career goals and offer them tailored resources in real-time, enhancing their autonomy and engagement.

 For years, HR departments have struggled to prove their tangible impact on business outcomes.
 Data visualization and HR data analysis (People Analytics) are radically changing the game.
 The HR function can finally speak the language of the executive committee: that of return on investment (ROI).